Stress can be overwhelming at times and, at other times, can sit just below the surface, causing us to seek out and use unhelpful coping mechanisms.

 As alcohol also has addictive qualities, reaching for a drink time after time can cause dependency and physical damage onto the body as well as to the brain and have a long-term effect on health and quality of life.

-Different drugs have different effects on the body and while they may make you forget about your problems for the time (through escapism), they do not solve your problems and so a vicious cycle of drug use and escapism can occur.
+Different drugs have different effects on the body and while they may make you forget about your situation for the time (through escapism), they do not solve your problems and so a vicious cycle of drug use and escapism can occur.

 Our team of counsellors, CBT therapists and psychologists in Newcastle are highly skilled in being able to help overcome negative thoughts and feelings, and can help you take positive action to overcome your problems.